jgehrcke/covid-19-germany-gae/README.md

 * Historical (**time series**) data for individual Bundesländer and Landkreise (**states and counties**).
 * Automatic updates, multiple times per day.
+* 7-day incidence time series (so that you don't need to compute those).
 * Population data and GeoJSON data, with transparent references and code for reproduction.
 * Provided through machine-readable (**CSV**) files: timestamps are encoded using ISO 8601 time string notation.
 Column names use the ISO 3166 notation for individual states.
 * Two perspectives on the historical evolution: